gwax/www-gwax/posts/2005/03/death-by-hot-chocolate.rst

 Now, here's what you do.
 Break the chocolate into lots of little pieces.
 In a medium saucepan, over medium heat, bring the cream to a rolling boil.
-Once the cream begins to boil, turn off the heat and stir in the chocolate; keep stirring until the mixture is homogenous.
-This cream and chocolate mixture can be kept in tupperware in the fridge for later.
+Once the cream begins to boil, turn off the heat and stir in the chocolate; keep stirring until the mixture is homogeneous.
+This cream and chocolate mixture can be kept in Tupperware in the fridge for later.
 This mixture is your concentrate from which to actually make hot chocolate.